-Ensuring real local leadership through the innovative 'brain trust' model - purpose-built local platforms of middle-tier ('gobetween') peacebuilders that are key to ending conflicts.
+Ensuring real local leadership through the innovative 'brain trust' model - purpose-built local platforms of middletier ('go-between') peacebuilders that are key to ending conflicts.

+Bringing the best of narrative theory and practice to the challenge of reducing polarization and increasing peace.
 IFIT's innovative and inclusive negotiation and peacebuilding strategies, as seen in Colombia during the Havana peace talks, allow states to successfully navigate the arduous journey out of conflict and repression.